 General System Description

 The HUB PP is a server-based application, which handles all the HUB’s logical and data processing functionality.
 It connects tothe HUB’s HW modems modules, over ethernet.
-The HUB is talking to various servers on the Internet that includes the hiSky NMS/OSS cloud services and customer’s IoT (App.) data servers.
-On the satellite side, the HUB PP prepares data packets and converts them to TSs (Time Slots) to be transmitted by the HUB modems to the Terminalsand receives TSs that were transmitted by the Terminals thru the satellite and converts them to UDP packets.
+The HUB PP is talking to various servers on the Internet that includes the hiSky NMS/OSS cloud services and customer’s IoT (App.) data servers.
+On the satellite side, the HUB PP prepares data packets and converts them to TSs (Time Slots) to be transmitted by the HUB modems to the Terminals,and receives TSs that were transmitted by the Terminals thru the satellite and converts them to UDP packets.

-L3/L4IP addressing and UDP Ports Scheme
+IP addressing and UDP Ports Scheme

-IP and UDP wise, the communication between the Sensor that is attached to the terminal and the App server on the Internet is done as described here:
+IP and UDP wise, the communication between the Sensor that is attached to the terminal and the App server on the Internet, is done as described here:

 Assumption: only one sensor is attached to each terminal.

-The Sensor “knows”(configured by a local file or by the setup of the sensor)the (static) IP address of the terminal and the UDP port of the service that it connects to.
+The Sensor “knows”(by configured of the sensor)the (static) IP address of the terminal and the UDP port of the service on the terminal that it should connect to.

-The HUB knows for each terminal/service/sensor who is the App server that is serving this sensor.
-This is done by reading a configuration file (or NMS) that links the(long) terminal number + port to an App server’s hostname/IP address and destination UDP port.
+The HUB PP knows for each terminal/service/sensor who is the App server that is serving this sensor.
+This is done by reading a configuration file (or from NMS) that links the(long) terminal number + port to an App server’s hostname/IP address and destination UDP port.

 The HUB also knows the sensor/service UDP source port (which is sent as source port from the terminal in each packet from this sensor/service).To uniquely identify the sensor and the terminal by this number, when communicating with the App server, the HUB needs to replace this port number with another port number.
 See an example in the tablebelow: